sensiasoft/sensorhub/_docs/2015-03-01-installation.md

 categories: 1.0 tutorial
 ---

 This page describes how to install SensorHub v1.0-beta binary release so you can test it on your own platform.
-The process is actually really easy thanks the to the use of embedded Jetty, so it should not take you more than 5 minutes to get a running SensorHub instance on your machine.
+The process is actually really easy thanks to the use of embedded Jetty, so it should not take you more than 5 minutes to get a running SensorHub instance on your machine.

 ### Setup